What Is a smart home hub and is one essential?

 Another limitation of Wi-Fi is bandwidth.
 The more devices connected to your router, the slower your network will perform.

 You might enjoy reading our comparison between Wi-Fi vs Zigbee vs Z-Wave as this cover the topic in far more detail.
 You might also like to read our exploration of do smart home devices slow down Wi-Fi?.

-What is a smart home hub?
+So, what is a smart home hub?

 Even if your devices can happily communicate with each other, they need a central point that can send commands and allow external devices to interface with the system.
 So, you need a smart home hub.